 I’ve been really into soups lately and although there are several amazing and unique recipes out there, sometimes I just want to stick to the classics.
-I love chicken noodle soup.
-It reminds me of being a kid and feeling so comforted by the amazing smells that filled the kitchen as it simmered on the stove.
-I always loved it when my mom would let me taste it with her to be sure the flavors were just right.
+I love this Classic Chicken Noodle Soup.
+It reminds me of being a kid tasting the process with my mom or dad to be sure the flavors were just right.

 For this recipe, I was inspired by Tylor Florence and decided to my own chicken stock.
 I debated skipping this step and buying it in the store, but I’m so glad I took the time to prepare the stock separately.
 It’s really easy to do, it just requires a little extra time.
-You can really taste the difference and the best part is, you can make a lot and store it for future recipes.
+You can really taste the difference and it makes a lot.
+You can freeze it and use it for other recipes later.

-My favorite part about this recipe is the final touch.
-After you ladle the soup into bowls for serving, add a sprinkle of cinnamon over the top.
+My favorite part about this recipe is the final touch of cinnamon.
+After you ladle the soup into bowls, add a sprinkle of cinnamon.
 It takes this classic soup to a whole new level of warmth and flavor.
 I don’t recommend adding the cinnamon to the entire pot.
-A little can go a long way and when you add it to the individual bowls it’s easier to keep the flavors balanced.
+A little can go a long way, so adding it to the individual bowls keeps the flavors balanced.

 Another recommendation I have is to cook and store the noodles separately, otherwise the noodles will absorb most of the broth leaving you with chicken noodle pasta instead of chicken noodle soup.